Srxshti00/Srishti-Chakraborty-Unbox-Robotics-Assignment/README.md

 DDRB register is used to set the pin as output.
 PORTB is used to toggle the pin.
 Instead of using delay function, I used Timer1 in CTC mode to generate delay.

-Timer counts till a compare value stored in OCR1A.
-When the counter matches this value, a flag is set and I use that for generating delay.
+Timer counts down till a compare value stored in OCR1A.
+When the timer matches this value, a flag is set and I use that for generating delay.

 The delay calculation is based on the formula: